 - Become aware of your body position.
 Imagine a string at the crown of your head pulling you upright.
 Grow with this.
 Find an upright, and neutral body position.
 Chest neither thrusting out nor collapsed.
 Feet firmly on the ground.
 Upright and open.

 - Remind yourself of a more expansive message of some kind.
 "This setback is part of the process.
 If I didn't experience setbacks, I wouldn't be growing.
 This challenge is actually a gift to me."
 Or a phrase like: "Slow and steady," "Progress over perfection," "Rome wasn't built in a day," or "Whatever you meet is the path."

 When we feel limited there is a tendency to narrow and tighten our awareness (and our muscles).
 We get tunnel vision.
-Pausing to deliberately expand our awareness helps interrupt the automaticity of flight, flight, freeze.
+Pausing to deliberately expand our awareness helps interrupt the automaticity of fight, flight, freeze.

 Why is this important to get right?

 If we live our lives on the edge of our unfolding, we will near-daily bump up against our own shortcomings and limitations.
 If we don't practice reinterpreting these limitations by expanding our view, we will shy away from growth.
 We will back down or get stuck, instead of stepping up.